Apr 5, 2023 • 5 min read

 Where to try it: Chun Shui Tang, Taipei.

-Taiwanese have got it right – snacking just feels way more fun at night!
+Taiwanese have got it right – snacking just feels way more fun at night.
 At night markets all over the island, dozens of vendors – each typically family-run – dish up cheap, moreish mouthfuls under the glow of bare bulbs: think soups, sausages, squid skewers, sweet treats, stinky tofu, and stuff stuffed inside other stuff.
-Some night market snacks are food icons in their own right, like gooey oyster omelets (蚵仔煎), ‘salt-crisp’ fried chicken tossed with basil leaves and five-spice, and shaved ice desserts (剉冰) topped with red beans, mango, taro balls, and bathed in sweet condensed milk.
+Among Taiwan's most popular street foods is stinky tofu (臭豆腐), a pungent yet delicious dish that locals and adventurous visitors seek out at night markets.
+Be sure to try iconic street food dishes, like gooey oyster omelets (蚵仔煎), ‘salt-crisp’ fried chicken tossed with basil leaves and five-spice, and shaved ice desserts (剉冰) topped with red beans, mango, taro balls, and bathed in sweet condensed milk.

 Where to try it: Miaokou Night Market, Keelung.